Contents

 const v = /*constant context*/;

 • The expression in a case clause.
-Example:
+For example:

 dart